- Our Community

 Per Deer Park's Municipal Code 50.03, only leaves, branches and sticks are permitted to be burned during 2 periods a year:

-Spring burning is permitted April 1st – May 31st
+- Spring burning is permitted April 1st through May 31st

-Fall burning is permitted October 15th – November 30th, provided, however, burning shall be prohibited on any October 31 if it falls on a Saturday or Sunday
+- Fall burning is permitted October 15th through November 30th, provided, however, burning shall be prohibited on any October 31 if it falls on a Saturday or Sunday

-During these times, only leaves, branches and sticks are permitted to be burned only on Saturday and Sunday from 10 a.m. - 6 p.m.
+During these times, only leaves, branches and sticks are permitted to be burned only on Saturday and Sunday from 10 a.m. to 6 p.m.

-Never burn on dry, windy days when winds are greater than 15 mph.
+- Never burn on dry, windy days when winds are greater than 15 miles per hour (mph).

-Stay with the fire at all times until it is completely out.
+- Stay with the fire at all times until it is completely out.
 Leaving a fire unattended for any length of time is illegal.
-Watch the extinguished fire spot till at least 1/2 hour afterwards for possible rekindle of flames.
+Watch the extinguished fire spot till at least a half hour afterwards for possible rekindle of flames.